mikrich/webstorm-live-templates/README.md

 # webstorm-react-templates
-A collection of templates for React and React Native Projects
+A collection of live templates for React and React Native Projects

 ## setup